pinax/pinax-blog/README.rst

 Biblion was the eldarion.com blog which we've extracted and open sourced.
-It is currently positioned as being used for site/project blogs such as eldarion.com and eldarionproject.com.
-We intend for this app to replace the internal eldarion blog app once we've made it feature complete.

 Current features include:

  * support for multiple channels (e.g. technical vs business)
- * use of Creole as markup format
+ * use of Creole and Markdown as markup format
  * Atom and RSS feeds
  * previewing of blog posts before publishing
  * optional ability to announce new posts on twitter
+ * Traditional date based urls or simpler slug-only urls, via configuration
+ * Control over opengraph and twitter card meta data per post
+ * Review comments per post for multi-author workflows